 apt-get install patchman-client

-After updating the client, the service should restart automatically and you should see the new version number appear in the Portal (under Servers).
+After updating the agent, the service should restart automatically and you should see the new version number appear in the Portal (under Servers).

 On rare occasions customers reported that the agent refuses to stop, in that case a manual restart is required.